sonelrubin/dynamics-365-contact-center/contact-center/administer/bot-scenario-configure.md

  > [!NOTE]
  > Some examples are for illustration only and are fictitious.
 No real association is intended or inferred.

-This article explains how the Interactive Voice Response (IVR) or voice agent sample that's created in Microsoft Copilot Studio  works when connected with a workstream in Dynamics 365 Contact Center or Customer Service.
+This article explains how the Interactive Voice Response (IVR) or voice agent sample that's created in Microsoft Copilot Studio works when connected with a workstream in Dynamics 365 Contact Center or Dynamics 365 Customer Service.
 The sample provides a prebuilt template with the following capabilities for managing customer conversations:

 - **Intent detection from conversational phrases**: Identifies the caller's intent by analyzing spoken phrases, ensuring inquiries are routed to the appropriate resources or workflows.
 The template recognizes customer intent to track order status.